Hall of Four Heavenly Kings: Korea

-In Korea, Four Heavenly Kings Hall is often part of larger temple complexes.
-It typically enshrines statues of the Four Heavenly Kings, who protect the Dharma and the temple grounds.
-A notable example is found at Tongdosa Temple in Yeongsan, where the Four Kings guard the Vajra Altamundi platform near the Mahavira Hall.
-The platform, dating to the Unified Silla period (668–935), features sculptures of the Kings at its corners, alongside flying apsaras and Buddhist deities.
-Four Heavenly Kings Hall is characterized by traditional wooden architecture, multi-bracket systems, and deep eaves.
+In Korea, sacheonwangmun (사천왕문) or cheonwangmun (천왕문) is the second gate of the three gates leading to the temple, the first gate being iljumun and the third gate being burimun.
+The gate is constructed to protect the temple and make visitors have the idea that all evil spirits have been eliminated by these gods.
+It also implies that the visitor reached Mount Meru after passing iljumun.

+The features of the Four Heavenly Kings differ by period.
+In Unified Silla, they were armed with swords and spears.
+Geumgang yeoksa is sometimes drawn on cheonwangmun.

+It was originally a building but turned into a gate during the Goryeo dynasty.
+When there was a national crisis, Goryeo kings installed sacheonwangmun and prayed for the overcoming.

 Vietnam

 In Vietnam, Four Heavenly Kings Hall is integrated into temples like Thiên Mụ Pagoda in Huế, founded in 1601 by Nguyễn Lord Nguyễn Hoàng.
-The temple complex combines Chinese palace-style architecture with local elements, featuring hip-and-gable roofs, courtyards, and a iconic octagonal tower which called Phước Duyên Tower.
+The temple complex combines Chinese palace-style architecture with local elements, featuring hip-and-gable roofs, courtyards, and an iconic octagonal tower which called Phước Duyên Tower.
 It often houses Maitreya and the Four Heavenly Kings, while the Mahavira Hall enshrines the Three Saints of the West.